-- Your access to the online PLE exam is limited to 30 days from the time you first access the online campus.
-Plan accordingly and be aware of your timeframe. - Registration for the PLE exam is available online.
-Go to www.iabforme.com/ eventregistrations/.
-Using the search feature, enter PLE Exam in the title field to locate the exam registration option from our list of courses. - This exam must be taken in the company of a disinterested third party (proctor) and must be taken without any support materials including the manual.
-Examples of a disinterested third party include training director, librarian, personnel director, neighbor or anyone who does not stand to benefit personally, professionally or financially from you passing the exam.
-Information will be gathered during the on-line exam from your proctor. - If you are unsuccessful in passing the PLE Exam, you can retake it via the same instructions as many times as needed to reach a passing score.

-• Upon completing the on-line exam, your results will appear on the screen immediately.
-You must print the certificate and take it with you to the test center for your official state licensing exam as proof of your completed PLE.
-IA&B will upload your PLE credits to the state within 10 days, however, this upload of credits has no bearing on your exam date.
-As long as you have your certificate, you can take the state exam.
+- Your access to the online PLE exam is limited to 30 days from the date of registration.
+Plan accordingly and be aware of your timeframe. - EXAM PROCTOR required.
+This exam must be taken in the company of a disinterested third party (proctor) and must be taken without any support materials including the manual.
+Examples of a disinterested third party include training director, librarian, personnel director, neighbor, or anyone who does not stand to benefit personally, professionally or financially from you passing the exam.
+Information will be gathered during the on-line exam from your proctor. - If you are unsuccessful in passing the PLE Exam, you can retake it via the same instructions.
+This is not to be considered a practice tool.
+Once you pass the PLE exam, do not access the exam again - or your passing score will be negated!
+Your results will appear on the screen immediately. - If successful, a PDF course certificate will be emailed to you from @icohere.
+You must have proof of the PLE via your certificate (paper or electronic) for exam entrance. - IA&B will upload your PLE credits to the state within 10 days, however, this upload of credits has no bearing on your exam date.
+As long as you have your PLE certificate, you can take the state exam.